pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 In some cases, this won't be possible.
 This will not incur any extra delays if clients attempt connections over both IPv4 and IPv6 protocols simultaneously but if one protocol is preferred over another, delays may occur.

-    Future: Discuss NSEC records for non-existence of AAAA records
+    Future: Discuss NSEC for non-existence of AAAA RFC6762 Appendix E

 ## multiple logical IP subnets